towolf/towolf.github.com/docs/PsychDemos/DelayedSoundFeedbackDemo.markdown

 lowest latency mode, you may try reqlatency = 0 and duplex = 1.

-On MS-Windows you \*must\* use a soundcard with ASIO support for any reasonable results\!
+On MS-Windows you \*must\* use a soundcard with ASIO support for any reasonable results!
 Here you should always set duplex = 1 for full-duplex operation, anything else will fail.
 Use reqlatency = 0 for feedback with minimal latency, positive values for feedback with controlled latency.
 Play around with the 'minLatency' parameter, set it as low as possible -